How to effectively do Staff Workload Management?

 How can HRX help me in managing my Staff Workload?

 The HRX Software will give you a good place to start in terms of the staffing and capacity element of effective staff workload management.
 The manager’s dashboard gives you a glance insight into who is currently at work, who is on leave, or who is sick so that you know what resources are available to you.
-If you know that you’ve got a large project looming you can also run a report on future holiday bookings to check if you have the capacity to deliver it, whether you might need to shift deadlines, or if key project stakeholders are going to be available.
+If you know that you’ve got a large project looming you can also run a report on future holiday bookings to check if you can deliver it, whether you might need to shift deadlines, or if key project stakeholders are going to be available.

 HRX takes away lots of manual people management processes and gives you the gift of time so that you and your team can effectively manage your workload.
 Find out more and sign up for our 30-day free trial with us today!